 Although on-site chiropractic care is very effective, it wouldn’t be complete without your help.
 Before leaving, Dr. King will give you instructions on certain procedures or exercises for you to do at home that would help speed up the healing process.
 This may include the application of hot/cold ointments and creams, specific stretches and exercises, as well as avoiding certain tasks that may aggravate your condition.

 Generally speaking, most patients are seen within 1-2 days of initial treatment during the first week in order to encourage the body to continue healing, as well as allowing Dr. King to effectively gauge the body’s reaction to initial treatment.
-Feature options for treatment and therapies are also discussed during this time.
+Future options for treatment and therapies are also discussed during this time.